-Name: Rodrigo Martínez Villarreal

-Title: General Counsel
+Name: Rodrigo Martínez Villarreal Title: General Counsel

-^{}Responsible for the elaboration of the financial information of the Company.
+Responsible for the elaboration of the financial information of the Company.

-The undersigned under oath of saying the truth state, that the attached consolidated financial statements of Gruma, S.A.B. de C.V. and subsidiaries, as of December 31, 2018 and December 31, 2017 and 2016, contained in this Annual Report, were audited on April 4, 2019, April 12, 2018 and April 10, 2017; pursuant to the International Standards on Auditing.
+The undersigned under oath of saying the truth state, that the attached consolidated financial statements of Gruma, S.A.B. de C.V. and subsidiaries, as of December 31, 2019, 2018 and 2017, contained in this Annual Report, were audited on April 8, 2020, April 4, 2019 and April 12, 2018; pursuant to the International Standards on Auditing.

-Likewise, we state that we have read this annual report and based on our reading and within the scope of the audit work carried out, we have no knowledge of material mistakes or inconsistencies in the financial information that is included and that is derived from the audited financial statements referred to in the previous paragraph, nor that the information has been omitted or distorted in this annual report, nor that the same contains financial information that may mislead the investors.
+Additionally, we state that we have read this annual report and based on our reading and within the scope of the audit work carried out, we have no knowledge of material mistakes or inconsistencies in the financial information that is included and that is derived from the audited financial statements referred to in the previous paragraph, nor that the information has been omitted or distorted in this annual report, nor that the same contains financial information that may mislead the investors.

-Notwithstanding, the undersigned were not hired, and did not carry out additional procedures to express our opinion regarding the other information, contained in this annual report, which is not derived from the financial statements audited by us.
+Notwithstanding the foregoing, we, the undersigned, were not hired, and did not carry out additional procedures to express our opinion regarding the other information contained in this annual report, which is not derived from the financial statements audited by us.